 A template for the insert of the thesis and instructions on how to use this template can be downloaded from Halmstad University Press.

-Send the insert and the following information to the relevant communicator at the school:
+Send the insert and the following information to Grahpic designer at the Communications Department, with a copy to the relevant communicator at the school:

-The Research and Education Board establishes the distribution list.
+The Committee for Doctoral Education establishes the distribution list.
 What copies have to be sent, and to where, is pre-printed on forms which are mentioned below.
 If you want copies to be distributed to additional departments, this must be indicated on the form's back, and the form must be submitted together with the application for the public defence of doctoral thesis or the licentiate seminar.

 In accordance with Swedish law, the printing house must deliver legal deposit copies (so-called “pliktexemplar”).
 The University library is responsible for cataloguing the electronic legal deposit copies, in accordance with the Legal Deposit Act for Electronic Materials (2012:492).

-The Campus Services department distributes the doctoral thesis/licentiate thesis to them listed in the established distribution list.
+The Campus Services department ((Caretaker's Office) distributes the doctoral thesis/licentiate thesis to them listed in the established distribution list.

 The thesis must be made public no later than three weeks before the public defence of the doctoral thesis.
 This is done by means of the doctoral student registering the thesis in the University's publication database (DiVA), this is called "spikning".
 This also generates a receipt that the "spikning" has been completed.
 There is also a notification of the date in the University calendar on the school's website where the public defence of the doctoral thesis/licentiate seminar is to take place.
 The notification must consist of a place and time for the public defence of the doctoral thesis/licentiate seminar, the doctoral student's name, the title of the thesis, a summary of the thesis, and the name of the opponent.